×

 All about Basalt and Gneiss Properties

 Know all about Basalt and Gneiss properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Basalt belongs to Igneous Rocks while Gneiss belongs to Metamorphic Rocks.Texture of Basalt is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Gneiss is Banded, Foliated, Platy.
 Basalt appears Dull and Soft and Gneiss appears Foliated.
-The luster of Basalt is not available while that of Gneiss is dull.
+The luster of Basalt is while that of Gneiss is dull.
 Basalt is available in black, brown, light to dark grey colors whereas Gneiss is available in black, brown, pink, red, white colors.
 The commercial uses of Basalt are an oil and gas reservoir, commemorative tablets, creating artwork, used in aquariums and that of Gneiss are cemetery markers, jewelry, tombstones, used in aquariums.